BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 | Threads from parent process run in child processes | no | no |
 | Threads from parent process modify child variables | no | no |

-See appendix for script to demonstrate these.
+See appendix for script to illustrate these.

 ### Why my code was hanging